 “Oh yeah.
 Steve Higgins [a producer for SNL] asked me on one of my first one or two days: ‘You feel like a fraud?’
 And I said yes, and he said, ‘Good. ’Cause if you didn’t, you’d be an asshole.’
 And it’s really true!
 If you walk in at 25 and you’re like, ‘I got this,’ you’d be insufferable.
 A couple people in comedy have pulled that off, but I think embracing how terrified you are is the only way to begin there.”

 This is not the first time I’ve heard impostor syndrome framed as a positive… as something we should “embrace.”
-Some have even described it as their career “super power.”
+One even described it as her career “super power.”

 I understand the thinking, because over the three decades I’ve been working with this topic, I’ve said much the same.

 In fact, I dedicated a couple of paragraphs in my book to the adaptive elements of impostor syndrome.

 However, in the last few years I’ve come to see this notion that we should embrace our impostor feelings as being based on a false narrative.

 A narrative that says you have two choices.

 You can continue to feel like an impostor with all the negative emotional, physical, and financial consequences that go along with it — OR you can be an egocentric jerk.